Varicocele Repair in Dallas, TX

 While varicocele veins can often be a completely benign condition that does not lead to any sort of complications, they can also result in issues with a man’s reproductive abilities.
-Such issues can include decreased sperm production as well as decreased sperm quality, which usually result in problems with fertility.
+Such issues can include decreased sperm production as well as decreased sperm quality, which usually results in problems with fertility.
 It is also possible for the testicle to suffer damage as the veins continue to grow larger and apply more pressure to the tissues around them.

-Symptoms of Varicocele Veins
+What Are the Symptoms of Varicocele Veins?

 Most men with varicocele veins do not notice any signs or symptoms of the condition, though it is possible for pain to occur at a very minimal level.
 This pain may worsen throughout the day, increase during periods of activity, or subside when the individual is lying down on his back.